9 Day Self Drive Iceland Ring Road Classic with Snæfellsnes

 - Snowmobile tour on Langjökull Glacier from Gullfoss Café

-Drive east along the south coast of Iceland with possibilities to stop at the waterfalls of Seljalandsfoss and Skógafoss.
+The best of Iceland’s South Coast: Drive east along the south coast of Iceland with possibilities to stop at the unique and very different waterfalls of Seljalandsfoss and Skógafoss.
 Driving along the Eyjafjöll mountains there are good views of Eyjafjallajökull glacier, under which rests the infamous volcano of the same name that caused disruption in air traffic all over Europe in 2010.

 Continuing east you can stop for an easy short hike at Reynisfjara black beach with a view of the cliffs of Dyrhólaey.
 Drive on to the village of Vík with its black sandy beach stretching as far as the eye can see, with impressive views of the Reynisdrangar cliffs rising out of the ocean.
 Continue across the sand and moss-covered lava fields towards Kirkjubæjarklaustur.
 Accommodation in the area.